medic/cht-docs/content/en/apps/reference/app-settings/outbound.md

  - If you define a property as `optional`, it won't exist at all in the payload if the resulting value is `undefined`, either because that is the result of executing the `expr`, or the `path` doesn't exist.
 Note that if the `event.in_danger` expression was instead `doc.fields.danger_signs.length >= 3` the property `in_danger` would always exist and would either be `true` or `false`

 ### cron
-A cron expression for setting the cron rule in the outbound object.
+An optional cron expression for setting the cron rule in the outbound object.
 A cron expression is a string consisting of five fields that describe individual details of the schedule:

 `<minute> <hour> <day-of-month> <month> <day-of-week>`

+The transition verifies if a cron field exists in the configuration.
+If a cron field is present, it checks if the document is due for push.
+If it is ready, the new document is pushed.
+If it is not yet ready for push, the document is added to the outbound queue.
+If the cron field isn’t present, then it goes ahead with the previous flow.

 Example: you want the system to send outbound pushes based on a cron schedule every day at 1:05.